 The intent of the School of Optometry is that professional students be able to graduate after four years of instruction.
 In some cases, six years can be considered.
 Although primary responsibility rests with the student, the school will work to help all students maintain good academic standing and will seek out and attempt to provide remedial help for students who are having academic difficulties.

 Good Academic Standing

-The minimum standard for academic good standing is a semester and cumulative grade point average (GPA) of 2.30; that is, a C+ average, which is also the minimum standard for graduation from Indiana University and the School of Optometry.
+The minimum standard for academic good standing is a semester and cumulative grade point average (GPA) of 2.50.

 Probation